Public Safety is: Time Critical, Labor Intensive and Highly Technical

 • Many individual 911 calls require at least 4 police officers to safely respond, including for detailed reporting of domestic violence situations, de-escalation, or apprehension of suspects.

-Anacortes is proud to be a safe and healthy community.
+Bremerton is proud to be a safe and healthy community.
 Let’s keep it that way.

 Effective response to medical, fire, and police calls is crucial to the health and safety of our community!